 These women, and many others who work or contribute to the NOC community, make NOC what you have come to know and love.
 Please help us in recognizing them for all they do!

-“I earned my degree in Wilderness Leadership and Experiential Education from Brevard College in 2005 and began my career in programatic outdoor leadership as a trip planner and guide for local summer camps.
-Over the years, as I matured and became more sure of the direction I wanted to take my outdoorsy knowledge base and skill sets, I carved out a space for myself to advance in the ever-changing and exciting world of outdoor retail.
+“I earned my degree in Wilderness Leadership and Experiential Education from Brevard College in 2005 and began my career in programmatic outdoor leadership as a trip planner and guide for local summer camps.
+Over the years, as I matured and became more sure of the direction I wanted to take my outdoorsy knowledge base and skillsets, I carved out a space for myself to advance in the ever-changing and exciting world of outdoor retail.
 Today, I find myself getting to report to work for one of the most renowned and respected companies in the business.
-To me, working for NOC is an immense privilege! “
+To me, working for NOC is an immense privilege!”

 Co-Founder of NOC

-Retired now but she, Payson Kennedy, and Horace Holden began NOC’s history in 1972.
-Aurelia guided trips on the Nantahala and Chattooga, cleaned hotel rooms with us and mothered all the NOC staff in the earliest years when we all literally did everything.
+Aurelia Kennedy, Payson Kennedy, and Horace Holden began NOC’s history in 1972.
+Aurelia guided trips on the Nantahala and Chattooga, cleaned hotel rooms, and mothered all the NOC staff in the earliest years when everyone did everything.
 She is arguably the first woman to paddle a canoe through Nantahala Falls, probably in 1954, as a wedding present presented by and enjoyed with Ramone Eaton.
-The number of NOC guests, staff and her children and friends that Aurelia introduced to a love of “playing in the dirt, wandering in the woods and enjoying good food” is not easily calculated and something she will long be remembered for by many.
+The number of NOC guests, staff, and her children and friends that Aurelia introduced to a love of “playing in the dirt, wandering in the woods, and enjoying good food” is not easily calculated and something she will long be remembered for by many.